 There’s an ever-ready supply of cold dishes available 24 hours a day.

 Fly with Vueling (www.vueling.com), Monarch Airlines (www.monarch.co.uk) or British Airways (www.ba.com) to Ibiza Airport, 8km from Ibiza’s Old Town.
-The hotel can arrange free transfers for arrivals between 8am and 11pm if you book at least 24 hours in advance (you might be sharing with fellow guests who are travelling at the same time)

 To travel to the island by rail, take the overnight train to Barcelona (via Paris), then the fast ferry from Barcelona to the port of Ibiza, which sails on most nights of the week (www.trasmediterranea.es).
 Free transfers to and from the port are provided.